 In fact, the only people Marram really reports to are the people in the Marram community – employees of the affiliated organisations and their families.

-Marram was founded on the principles of caring for others and giving a helping hand when it’s needed.
-We aim to serve our community with passion, excellence, integrity and respect and make a real difference in the lives of those we support.
+Marram was founded on the principles of Manaakitanga - caring for others and giving a helping hand when it’s needed.

-Our only nod to the business world is to maintain our own financial stability and relevance so we can continue to serve future generations.
+The only nod to the business world is to maintain financial stability and stay relevant for the Kaitiakitanga or generations to come.

-The Marram team works together to create the best outcomes for our community.
+The Marram team works together to create the best outcomes for the community.